data-lessons/library-git-DEPRECATED/Git_lesson.md

 $ git push -u origin master
 ~~~

 **git push** will add changes to our repository.
 The name of our remote is origin and the default local branch name is master.
-The -u tells Git to remember the parameters, so that next time we can simply run git push and Git will know what to do.
+The -u tells Git to remember the parameters, so that next time we can simply run `git push` and Git will know what to do.
 Go ahead and push it!

-When we type this command, we will see Git 'pushing' changes to github.
+When we type this command, we will see Git 'pushing' changes to GitHub.
 Because our file is very small, this won't take long but if we had made a lot of changes or are adding a very large repository we might have to wait a little longer.
-We can get to see where we're at with **git status**
+We can get to see where we're at with `git status`.
 ~~~
 On branch master
 Your branch is up-to-date with 'origin/master'.